ashen007/LearningGen/introduction/what-is-and-why.md

 - Even packages had universal model support provide limited set of inference algorithms
 - Fast converging

+### 2.1. inference algorithms

+no matter if $p(\theta \mid X)$ is going to calculate on discrete random variable which will be the summation of in marginalization or continues random variable where integral of in marginalization it will be impossible except very simple model meaning less than four outcomes. so inference algorithms is a way to solve this by avoiding the calculation of denominator in bayes statistics.

+there are a lot of those algorithms,

+- Gibbs sampling: Update each coordinates with given all other coordinate. (full probability distribution) what gibbs sampling do is move around probability distribution without any restrictions and update one parameter at a time while all others are given at the moment.

+- Metropolis: Use gradient to find direction of higher probability density. try to cancel out the denominator using acceptance criteria which is,

+  $${p(\theta^*\mid X)\over p(\theta\mid X)} = {{{p(X\mid\theta^*)p(\theta)}\over p(X)} \over {{p(X\mid\theta)p(\theta)}\over p(X)}}$$

+  it is easy to use with symmetrical distributions, what metropolis-hasting dose is generalize this to work with non-symmetrical distributions.

+- Hamiltonian / NUTS (no-u turn sampling): Use auxiliary momentum and hamiltonian dynamics instead of random walk. this is totally physics simulation you can found more details in [here](https://elevanth.org/blog/2017/11/28/build-a-better-markov-chain/).

+### 2.2.
+How Flexibility Rewards?

 some modeling capabilities enables by gen's flexibility are,

 - different approaches: